oVirt/ovirt-site/source/release/4.1.8/index.html.md

 #### oVirt Release Package

- - [BZ 1516194](https://bugzilla.redhat.com/1516194) <b>[downstream clone - 4.1.8] [RFE] Provide IdM client software in RHVH</b><br>ipa-client package is now installed on hosts and is included in oVirt Node / RHV-H<br>This allows to integrate cockpit certificate signing and SSO with Red Hat IdM and adding the host to IdM realm.
+ - [BZ 1516194](https://bugzilla.redhat.com/1516194) <b>[downstream clone - 4.1.8] [RFE] Provide IdM client software in RHVH</b><br>The ipa-client package is now installed on hosts, and is included in the Red Hat Virtualization Host image.
+This enables Cockpit certificate signing and SSO with Red Hat IdM, and adding the host to an IdM realm.

 #### oVirt Engine

- - [BZ 1501793](https://bugzilla.redhat.com/1501793) <b>[downstream clone - 4.1.8] [RFE] Indicate host needs to be reinstalled to push new configurations.</b><br>There are several settings of a cluster or host which require reinstallation of a host if those settings are changed:<br><br> I. Host with changed settings needs to be reinstalled<br>   1.
-Turning on/off Kdump integration<br>   2.
-Changing command line parameters<br><br>The requirement to reinstall was always mentioned in documentation and also WARNING event is raised.<br><br>Unfortunately it was not enough, so no we also show an exclamation mark icon for each host that needs to be reinstalled.
-When exclamation mark icon is shown, you can find the details about it in Host detail view within Action Items section.
+ - [BZ 1501793](https://bugzilla.redhat.com/1501793) <b>[downstream clone - 4.1.8] [RFE] Indicate host needs to be reinstalled to push new configurations.</b><br>There are several cluster and host settings which require reinstallation of the host if changed.
+The requirement to reinstall was always mentioned in documentation and a WARNING event was raised.
+With this release, the Administration Portal now also shows an exclamation mark icon for each host that needs to be reinstalled.
+When an exclamation mark icon is shown, you can find the details about it in the Action Items section of the host's details view.
  - [BZ 1505576](https://bugzilla.redhat.com/1505576) <b>Cannot specify proper CPU topology for 4-socket broadwell (24 cores per socket)</b><br>Feature: <br>Support more than 16 cores per socket<br><br>Reason: <br>Modern CPUs do support more, qemu does not have problem with that, this restriction just artificially constrained the user to create a virtual HW which matches the physical<br><br>Result: <br>254 cores per socket is now supported.

 #### oVirt Engine Metrics